How to Create a $5,000+ Coaching Package (3 Steps)

 Let’s look at each one of them in detail…

 🕐 1.
-SINGLE SESSIONS
+Single Sessions

 Also called hourly billing.
 Client pays for single sessions with you, either on a one-off basis or in a bundle.
 A bundle is like a punch pass at a gym.
 For example, you could sell 6 sessions in bulk for your client to schedule as they please.
 Single sessions can be a good way to “get in the game” and work with your first few paid clients.
 Just don't get stuck at this stage.